TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/active-directory-application-signin-aadsts-incorrect-saml-request.md

 # Configuration Issue Preventing User Sign-In
 <!--issueDescription-->
-Azure AD doesn't support the SAML request sent by the application for single sign-on.
+Azure AD doesn’t support the SAML request sent by the application for single sign-on.
+<!--/issueDescription-->

 Some common issues are:
   1. Missing required fields in the SAML request

   2. SAML request encoded method
-<!--/issueDescription-->

 ## **Recommended Steps**